JustDeployTech/justdeploytech.github.io/tutorials/step1.md

 4. Update Ansible Inventory:

    - Once SSH key-based authentication is working, you can update your Ansible `inventory` file `(vps:vars)` to use the SSH key for authentication instead of a password.
-Make sure you uncomment `ansible_ssh_private_key_file`
+Make sure you uncomment `ansible_ssh_private_key_file`.
+   - At this point you may still need to use `root` as the `ansible_user` since we're yet to create a new user.

     ```bash
-    ansible_user=username
+    ansible_user=root
     ansible_ssh_private_key_file=~/.ssh/id_ed25519
     ```